tromika/regmods-002/regModsCourseProj.md

 We are interested in two question: "Is an automatic or manual transmission better for MPG?" and "Quantifying how different is the MPG between automatic and manual transmissions?"
 The answers based on the mtcars dataset what is from 1974 Motor Trend US magazine.
 I used some basic data wrangling and regression models to answer the questions.
+After the data analysis I can say there is a significant relationship between the fuel consumption and the transmission type so the manual transmission is better for MPG.
+After inspect other variables I found two cofounding variables 'weight' and 'quarter-mile time'.
+With these variables we can model what varable values can produce the best Mpg.

 ### Loading the dataset
+See fig 1 for details of the dataset

 ```r
 data(mtcars)